ayushi-del/Ayushi_Bansal-Aakriti_Gautam-Nikita_Patidar-Ritika_Jain-Global-Internship-Project/README.md

-# Ayushi_Bansal-Aakriti_Gautam-Nikita_Patidar-Ritika_Jain-Global-Internship-Project
+# Ayushi_Bansal-Aakriti_Gautam-Nikita_Patidar-Ritika_Jain-Globus-Info-Internship-Project
-A Frontend Website made under the guidance of Global Technologies during the internship
+A Frontend Website made under the guidance of Globus Info Technologies during the internship